httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Coalescing Intermediaries

-When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the upstream server, requests that originate from one client might have higher precedence than those coming from others.
+When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might have higher precedence than those coming from others.